Families of thousands missing from El Salvador's civil war pin hopes on new commission

 Jimmy’s grandfather continued to search for his sons for decades.

-“Sometimes he would see young men in the street and would get confused and think they were his sons because the last time he saw his sons they were young men,” said Ortiz.
+“Sometimes he would see young men in the street and would get confused and think they were his sons because the last time he saw his sons they were young men,” Ortiz said.
 “So every time he saw young men he thought they were them, but with all the time that has passed it couldn’t have been them.”

 “I promised him I would seek justice,” said Ortiz, who has filed a petition with the Inter American Court of Human Rights.
 He said the authorities in El Salvador weren't helpful when he sought to obtain answers.